-You’ll develop key design skills such as research, concept, contextual awareness and methods of design development.
-You’ll also learn how to realise your designs from idea to garment through a mixture of classes and workshops including sewing, pattern cutting, digital skills, illustration, surface design and presentation skills.
+In your first year you will develop key design skills and realise your designs from idea to garment through a mixture of classes and workshops including sewing, pattern cutting, digital skills, illustration, surface design and presentation skills.

-Your individual design interests will be explored and articulated through the presentation of a final collection.
-This may involve menswear, womenswear, surface decoration and digital print.
+In your final year your individual design interests will be explored and articulated through the presentation of a final collection.
 You’ll also take ownership of your portfolio, learning how to present it to a professional level and developing a self-promotional perspective.
-Final year students have the opportunity to participate in a high-profile Graduate Show in London.
+Final year students also have the opportunity to participate in a high-profile Graduate Show in London.

 3 years (6 semesters)

 Fashion designer, pattern cutter, creative director, stylist, textile designer, garment technologist, fashion PR